 About

 Forest managers need robust examples of how to integrate climate change adaptation into silvicultural planning and on-the-ground actions.
-The Adaptive Silviculture for Climate Change (ASCC) Network is a collaborative effort to establish a series of experimental silvicultural trials across a network of different forest ecosystem types in the United States and Canada.
+The Adaptive Silviculture for Climate Change (ASCC) Network is a collaborative effort to establish a series of experimental silvicultural trials across different forest ecosystems in the United States and Canada.

 Photo Credit: Jeff Fera, Natural Resources Canada